jarekratajski/yamandel/README.md

 ## Strange experiences
 Disclaimer:  this is not professional benchmark.
-May goal also was not to produce fastest "mandelbrot" - there exist way better algorithms.
+The goal  was not to produce fastest "mandelbrot" - there exist way better algorithms.
-It was more exercise how inexperienced asm coder compares to inexperienced gcc coder :-)
+It was more exercise how inexperienced asm coder code  compares to inexperienced gcc coder code :-)

 First I did algorithm in C -translating java code I  have googled.